Yards Brewery Tour & Lunch

 Book Club - "Franchise: The Golden Arches in Black America"

-On August 11, 2022, Jeff Jones led an insightful virtual discussion "Franchise: The Golden Arches in Black America", Crying at H Mart", the 2021 Pulitzer Prize winning book by Marcia Chatelain which followed the struggle for racial justice through the lens of the complicated and multi-faceted relationships of fast food franchises with communities from Southern California in the 1940's, to Ferguson, MO, in 2014, allowing wealth-building and youth employment, but other impacts as well.
+On August 11, 2022, Jeff Jones led an insightful virtual discussion of "Franchise: The Golden Arches in Black America", Crying at H Mart", the 2021 Pulitzer Prize winning book by Marcia Chatelain which followed the struggle for racial justice through the lens of the complicated and multi-faceted relationships of fast food franchises with communities from Southern California in the 1940's, to Ferguson, MO, in 2014, allowing wealth-building and youth employment, but other impacts as well.
 "Franchise" also won the 2020 Hooks National Book Award, the 2021 Hagley Prize, the 2021 Lawrence Levine Award, Smithsonian Scholars Top Books of 2020, and was a 2020 NY Times Best Book.

 Mini TED-like Talks - What I Care About